1.1. What is the purpose of this document?

 2.4.
 What happens if you fail to provide personal data

 You are not obliged to provide us with Personal Data.
-However, if you decline to provide information when requested, and this information is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
-For example, if we require a credit check or references for this role and you fail to provide us with relevant details, we will not be able to take your application further.
+However, if you decline to provide information when requested, and this information is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application.
+For example, if we require a credit check or references for the role you have applied for and you fail to provide us with relevant details, we will not be able to take your application further.

 2.5.
 How will we use particularly sensitive personal information